Car Track Days

 Drivers MUST be over the age of 17 and hold a full and valid UK driving licence or be over the age of 14 and hold a current Sax Max, Junior Ginetta, Junior Fiesta or T Car licence.
 Those Junior drivers MUST have a grade A ARDS licensed instructor with them at ALL times.

-The driver shall reimburse SCL the cost to SCL for the repair of damage to the property of SCL including the circuit or any part of the property (which for avoidance of doubt includes the catch fencing, safety barriers and safety vehicles) caused by the driver, servants or agents or any person in their party.
-All monies due to SCL under this clause shall be paid by the driver within 14 days of the demand from SCL.
+The driver shall reimburse us for the repair of damage to our property including the circuit or any part of the Venue (which for avoidance of doubt includes the catch fencing, safety barriers and safety vehicles) caused by the driver or any person in their party.
+Any sum due to us as a result of damage shall be paid by the driver within 14 days of our written demand.

 1. Use your mirrors regularly but only on the straights.
 Do not spend the whole lap looking in your mirrors.